-- Ask for access to your personal information and other supplementary information; - Ask for correction of mistakes in your data or to complete missing information I hold on you; - Ask for your personal information to be erased, in certain circumstances; - Receive a copy of the personal information you have provided to me or have this information sent to a third party.
-This will be provided to you or the third party in a structured, commonly used and machine readable format, e.g. a Word file; - Object at any time to processing of your personal information for direct marketing; - Object in certain other situations to the continued processing of your personal information; - Restrict my processing of your personal information in certain circumstances; - Request not to be the subject to automated decision-making which produces legal effects that concern you or affects you in a significant way.
+- Ask for access to your personal information and other supplementary information which is held electronically.
+This will not usually include information held in Counsel's note books or notes of evidence or legal submissions; - Ask for correction of mistakes in your data or to complete missing information I hold on you; - Ask for your personal information to be erased, in certain circumstances; - Receive a copy of the personal information you have provided to me or have this information sent to a third party.
+This will be provided to you or the third party in a structured, commonly used and machine readable format, e.g. a Word file; - Object at any time to processing of your personal information for direct marketing.
+I would not anticipate that information will be used for this purpose without my permission: - Object in certain other situations to the continued processing of your personal information; - Restrict my processing of your personal information in certain circumstances;

+• Request not to be the subject to automated decision-making which produces legal effects that concern you or affects you in a significant way.